-WASHINGTON, D.C. — In a Feb.
-12 reply brief, a man convicted of firearms violations asks the U.S. Supreme Court denied a convicted felon’s petition for certiorari over whether law enforcement’s use of a device called a cell-site simulator to track his location violated his Fourth Amendment rights (Damian Patrick v.
+WASHINGTON, D.C. — In its June 28 order list, the U.S. Supreme Court denied a convicted felon’s petition for certiorari over whether law enforcement’s tracking of his location via a cell-site simulator violated his rights under the Fourth Amendment to the U.S. Constitution (Damian Patrick v.
 United States, No. 17-6256, U.S. Sup., 2018 U.S. LEXIS 4030).

 WASHINGTON, D.C. — Less than a week after issuing a decision in Timothy Ivory Carpenter v.
 United States, No. 16-402, U.S. Sup., the U.S. Supreme Court on June 28 applied that ruling, which required a warrant issued with probable cause for the search of a suspect’s cell site location information (CSLI) records, to five similar cases, granting certiorari in each, also vacating the underlying judgments based on warrantless searches and remanding to their respective courts of appeal (Tobias O. Reed v.
 Virginia, No. 17-5402, U.S. Sup., 2018 U.S. LEXIS 4042; Antoine Chambers v.
 United States, No. 17-5692, U.S. Sup., 2018 U.S. LEXIS 4063; Anthony C. Thompson v.
 United States, No. 17-5964, U.S. Sup., 2018 U.S. LEXIS 4056; Gareic J. Hankston v.
 Texas, No. 17-6213, U.S. Sup., 2018 U.S. LEXIS 4057; Albert D. Banks v.
 United States, No. 17-6704, U.S. Sup., 2018 U.S. LEXIS 4050).